brownrough/Super_recipe/README.md

 # Super_recipe
-Recipe platform. this project implements trials before main bootcamp
+Recipe platform. this project implements trials before main bootcamp.
+This is the second day.